 Because of its location — the upward angle within the vaginal canal — it’s best to find a position that allows the penis to stroke your pot of gold.

 1. Doggie style can be a great way to do this, but White strongly recommends adding in self-stimulation or partnered-stimulation of the outer clit with a hand or toy for maximum results.

 2. Missionary position with a few pillows under your hips can also be an effective way to awaken your genie.
 The extra support and elevation will “help to access the area and help to support blood flow to the entire pelvic complex,” says White.

 3. White also recommends standing with the support of a table or sink (hello, after-dinner sex) while dropping the torso slightly toward the support of the table can help hit the spot too.

 4. Straddling can also reach the G-spot — hop on top and try to hit it just right by rocking your hips back and forth.
 White adds, “Massaging the belly just above the pubic bone can also enhance the sensation,” so don’t forget that little trick.

 It’s fun to experiment and keep things fresh, but maybe squeezing your sponge does nothing for you.
 Remember: our sexuality, and what we like, is complex, and we’ve all got our own likes and dislikes.

 If having your G-spot stroked does nothing for you or doesn’t give your orgasm a boost, there is nothing wrong with you.
-What matters is you engage in a sexuality activity that feels safe, comfortable, and pleasurable to you.
+What matters is you engage in a sexual activity that feels safe, comfortable, and pleasurable to you.